 Note that this technique can be used with all types of situations.

 For health reasons, it is extremely important to be able to reduce stress levels and avoid excess worry, especially in situations where nothing can be done.
 The circles of control technique can help with this.

 The Circles of Control Worksheet will help you:

 - Realize there are things you have control over.

 - Focus your energy on what you can control.

 - Stop worrying about what you can’t control.

 - Effectively manage & decrease stress levels.

-Don’t forget to download your free printable Circles of Control Worksheet from the resource library!
+Don’t forget to download your FREE Circles of Control Worksheet if you haven’t already.